Philanthropic Leadership Platform: China-Europe

-The Philanthropic Leadership Platform – China-Europe is an intensive, peer-led leadership development programme that brings together 20 mid- to senior-level philanthropic practitioners from China and Europe for a period of 8 days to enhance their leadership skills by sharing their knowledge, experience, creativity and concerns with each other.
+The Philanthropic Leadership Platform: China-Europe is an intensive, peer-led leadership development programme that brings together 20 philanthropy professionals from China and Europe for a period of 8 days to enhance their leadership skills by sharing their knowledge, experience, creativity and concerns with each other.
 The programme challenges participants to:

 - Think creatively